 Presenter

 Presenter acts as an intermediary to make the decoupling possible.
 All the business logic required for responding to a user event is written inside the Presenter layer.
 Typically the view only has the event handler and the logic to call the appropriate presenter functions, helping the person working on the view to concentrate upon designing the user interface without worrying about the code behind file.
 Presenter is also responsible for retrieving the requested data from the model and formats it so that the view can render it without any overhead.

-Device Constraints

-Desc
+Each presenter interacts with Flow manager to transition to different state or take necessary actions.

+uApp Development Rules

+uApp framework defines standard set of interfaces which every micro app has to implement.

+Any micro app developed should follow the guidelines as mentioned in uApp Framework guidelines document.

+Please refer uApp framework design guidelines document for more details.

 Execution Architecture

 Rules